driessene/acoustic_camera/readme.md

 - steering_matrix - np.array: The steering matrix of the structure.
 Holds all possible steering vectors when considering its elements, wavenumber, ranges, and resolutions.

 ### Methods
-- simulate_audio(self, wavevectors: list[WaveVector], random_phase).
+- simulate_audio(self, wavevectors, random_phase).
 Simulates ideal audio from the structure
-  - wavevectors: A list of wavevectors which hit the structure.
+  - wavevectors - list[WaveVector]: A list of wavevectors which hit the structure.
   - random_phase: If true, randomize the phase of elements.
 All elements will have the same randomized phase.
 Default is True.
 - visualize(self): Shows a 3D scatterplot with element positions.
 Helps verify that the structure is what the user expects.
-- steering_vector: Calculates a steering vector when given a wavevector.
+- steering_vector(self, wavevector): Calculates a steering vector when given a wavevector.
 Returns a steering vector which correlates to the structure.
   - wavevector - WaveVector: A wave vector to project onto elements.

 ### Calculated properties
-- matrix - np.array: The resulting steering matrix
+- steering_matrix - np.array: The steering matrix accosted with the structure.
+Dependent on elements, azimuth and inclination ranges and resolutions.
+Heavily used in DoA algorithms and the core of this module.

 ## Estimator
 A base class for all estimators.
-Do not use directly
+Do not use directly as this is an abstract base class.

 ### Properties
 - steering_matrix - SteeringMatrix: The main steering matrix to use in the algorithm.
 All subclasses have a steering matrix.